Montana Public Radio (MTPR) KUFM

-- Represent Montana Public Radio in Butte and answer public
+- Represent Montana Public Radio in Great Falls and answer public

 inquiries about the station and news policy.

-The Reporter will develop knowledge on their beat of Butte and
+The Reporter will develop knowledge on their beat of Great Falls

-Southwest Montana, including but not limited to: rural issues,
+and the Rocky Mountain Front, including but not limited to: rural

 - Knowledge of journalism ethics and standards of fairness and